40 Scotland Facts and Trivia Questions

 Glasgow’s population is about 600,00.

-Glasgow is situated on the River Clyde and is about 40 miles from Edinburgh.
+Glasgow is situated on the River Clyde, about 40 miles from Edinburgh.

-He designed many of the buildings you can visit in Glasgow as well as the Glasgow School of Art which unfortunately burned down in a tragic fire a few years ago.
+He designed many buildings you can visit in Glasgow, including the Glasgow School of Art.

-There are over 20 towns in the US alone, which are named Glasgow!
+There are over 20 towns in the US named Glasgow alone!

 Glaswegians, which are what people from Glasgow are called, are some of the funniest people you will ever meet.

-They have a great sense of humour and don’t take themselves seriously.
+They have a great sense of humor and don’t take themselves seriously.

 They are friendly and will always stop to help you if you’re lost.

-So there you have it, a wee tour around the wonderful country that is Scotland.
+So there you have it, a wee tour around the wonderful country of Scotland.

-You will be able to explore a lot of these places that have been mentioned online and really enjoy our wonderful country.
+You will be able to explore many of these places mentioned online and enjoy our wonderful country.

 Hopefully, you will visit soon and be able to put your knowledge to the test.